sl1453/Giardia_mucusRNA_Analysis/MasterNotes.md

 STAR (v2.7.1a) was used for indexing the genome ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/STAR_index.SBATCH)).

 Reads were mapped ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/STAR_map.SBATCH)).
 Becasue most of VSP genes are duplicated, parameter "outFilterMultimapNmax 2" was chosen;  "alignIntronMax 1" was to account for the fact that _Giardia_ has very few introns (8 cis, 5 trans); "outSAMtype BAM Unsorted".
-Due to the strand-specific library we used, it is good to add the strand parameter in STAR for stranded alignment "--outSAMstrandField intronMotif".
+We used strand-specific library, so there is no need to specify strand parameter ("--outSAMstrandField intronMotif") in STAR.

 Output bam files were sorted, and then indexed ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/SamSortBam.SBATCH))